thealongsider/Data-Analytics-Projects/sql-ex.com SQL Exercise Solutions.md

 *Note that my solution would not be counted as "correct" because sql-ex expects Bismark (and any other potential ships in the outcomes table but not in the ships table) to be NULL for its year of launch, but I assumed that it must have been launched at least by the time it participated in the battle.

 ~~~
-WITH a AS (SELECT ship AS class, YEAR(date) as launched
+WITH a AS (SELECT ship AS class,
+                  YEAR(date) AS launched
            FROM outcomes o
            JOIN battles b
             ON o.battle = b.name
            JOIN classes c
             ON c.class = o.ship
            UNION
-SELECT class, launched
+           SELECT class,
+                  launched
            FROM ships)

-SELECT class, MIN(launched)
+SELECT class,
+       MIN(launched)
 FROM a
 GROUP BY class
 ~~~